koutianqi/koutianqi.github.io/index.markdown

   <h2 class="mobile-only"><strong>ABOUT ME</strong></h2>

-**I study the construction and mitigation of AI hype in policing through claims in machine learning research and about carceral AI tools.** Using philosophical and qualitative methods, I analyze how hype emerges from claims about contributions and capabilities and develop norms of responsible communication.
+**I study the construction and mitigation of AI hype in policing technologies through claims in machine learning research and about technology capabilities.** Trained in philosophy of science, I adopt philosophical and qualitative methods to develop and enforce norms of responsible communication.
 I am always open to collaborations, reach out!

   </div>
   <img class="headshot" src="{{ "/assets/img/headshot_crop.jpg" | relative_url }}" alt="Headshot" />